What is the NSSP?

 The National Schools Singing Programme (NSSP) is for all Catholic dioceses in the UK to create or enhance their own music programmes for children educated in Catholic state schools.

-We have over £2million grant money available to seed fund singing programmes for young people.
+We have £2.325 million available to seed fund singing programmes for young people.
 This funding can be used to create independent, financially sustainable projects through the network of diocesan schools.
 It will directly benefit children and support the most poor, vulnerable and disenfranchised members of our society.
 Schools and musicians will also be able to access free consultancy and ongoing support from Benjamin Saunders and Thomas Leech.

 The NSSP model